European steel research

 The European Research Fund for Coal and Steel

 The European Research Fund for Coal and Steel (RFCS) was established in 2003 and is administered by the Commission.
-Annually, about SEK 400 million is allocated for steel research at companies, institutes and universities in Sweden.
+Annually, about SEK 350 million is allocated for steel research at companies, institutes and universities in Sweden.
+The fund’s capital comprises outstanding funds in the former ECSC fund (European Coal and Steel Community, 1952–2002) that was based on annual payments from the European steel industry.

 Successful participation since 1995